Academic Accommodations

 Scheduling a Testing Time

-The student is responsible for requesting a testing space no later than one week in advance of the test.
+The student is responsible for requesting a testing space no later than five (5) business days in advance of the test.
 The student must also inform the course instructor that they will be taking the test outside of the classroom.
 Please email testingaccommodations@champlain.edu to arrange for the use of the space.

 In your email, please also copy your instructor and include the following information: